2022- Assistant Professor, Umeå University

 Mineral surfaces control the adsorption of water vapour and other atmospheric gases (e.g CO2, SO2) as well as aqueous species formation.
 These reactions are central to atmospheric, environmental, (bio)geochemistry and even astrobiological studies.

-I predominantly use Fourier Transform Infrared Spectroscopy (FTIR) for my research.
-Using various reaction IR cells, I have experience in operating systems from ultrahigh vacuum to pressurized environments, and with temperatures ranging from -130°C to 700°C. In one of my most recent work, I am also mass spectrometry to measure the release of CO2 from mixed water/ice-mineral assemblages.
-Additionally, I have gained, from by MSc work in Physics, experience with Raman spectroscopy and spectroscopic ellipsometry to characterize semiconductors coated with thin carbon-based fullerene (C60) films.
+I have predominantly used Fourier Transform Infrared Spectroscopy (FTIR) for my research.
+Using various reaction IR cells, I have experience in operating systems from ultrahigh vacuum to pressurized environments, and with temperatures ranging from -130°C to 700°C. Additionally, I have gained, from by MSc work in Physics, experience with Raman spectroscopy and spectroscopic ellipsometry to characterize semiconductors coated with thin carbon-based fullerene (C60) films.

 Yeşilbaş, M. and Boily, J.-F. Particle Size Controls on Water Adsorption and Condensation Regimes at Mineral Surfaces.
 Sci.
 Rep. 6, 32136; doi: 10.1038/srep32136 (2016).